GENUKI Home page Genuki Contents GenUKI

 Contents

-Bedfordshire Bedfordshire NeighboursNearby places
+Bedfordshire Bedfordshire

 CADDINGTON

 "CADDINGTON, a parish in the hundred of Dacorum, in the county of Hertford, but extending into the hundred of Flitt, in the county of Bedford, 2 miles to the west of Luton, its post town.
 The Dunstable branch of the Great Northern railway passes near it.
-The living is a vicarage* in the diocese of Ely, value £319, in the patronage of the Dean and Chapter of St. Paul's, London.
+The living is a vicarage (with parsonage and glebe) in the diocese of Ely, value £319, in the patronage of the Dean and Chapter of St. Paul's, London.
 The church, which stands in Bedfordshire, is dedicated to All Saints, and contains two monumental brasses.
 There is a district church at Market Street, the living of which is a curacy, worth £227, in the gift of D. G. Ady, Esq.
 Market Street, on the Hertfordshire side of the parish, was the site of a Benedictine priory, called Markgate Cell, founded by Geoffrey, Abbot of St. Alban's, about the middle of the 12th century, and which was valued at the Dissolution at £115.
 The charitable endowments of the parish, consisting chiefly of the revenue of the grammar school, amount to about £150 per annum."

-[Transcribed from The National Gazetteer of Great Britain and Ireland 1868]
+[The above was transcribed (and edited) from The National Gazetteer of Great Britain and Ireland 1868]

-by Colin Hinson ©2013
+by Colin Hinson ©2023

 Census